ulyavedenina/Dates-to-Numbers-Tranlsation/README.md

   - Utilizes LSTM networks for encoder and decoder.
   - Implements attention mechanism to enhance decoding accuracy.

-This code is based on the assignment 'Trigger Word Detection' from the Sequence Models course, which is part of the Deep Learning Specialization.
+This code is based on the assignment 'Machine Translation' from the Sequence Models course, which is part of the Deep Learning Specialization.